TinkerHack/TheToolbox/Make.com/SpotifyNowPlayingToBlueskyListigePlaylists/README.md

 2. Confirm activation when prompted

 That's it\!
 Your scenario will now automatically post your currently playing tracks to Bluesky according to your schedule.
-That's it\!
-Your scenario will now automatically post your currently playing tracks to Bluesky according to your schedule.

 ## Troubleshooting